KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 overlapping of supplementary categorical variables, which are “Country”, “Year”, and “Development Status”.
-Three bar plots located at the bottom are guides to see what variables contribute the most to each dimension (Dimension 1, Dimension 2, or botn Dimension 1-2).
+Three bar plots located at the bottom are guides to see what variables contribute the most to each dimension (Dimension 1, Dimension 2, or both Dimension 1-2).
 Variables that contribute the most are the most important variables in explaining the variability in the data.